UniFormal/uniformal.github.io/doc/applications/jedit.md

 Jumping only works if the destination is known to MMT.
 This is the case if the file has been build by MMT earlier or is currently open in jEdit.

 **Console:**
 The plugin provides a Console (named "mmt") for the Console plugin.
 This permits direct access to the [MMT shell](shell.html) in the dockable Console window.
+It also provides a interpreter for writing MMT declarations into a scratchpad.

 **Hiding:**
 All text enclosed in `%{SHOW ... }%` is hidable and shown.
 All text enclosed in `%{HIDE ... }%` is hidable and hidden.
 The delimiters themselves are always hidden.
 Hiding is achieved by reducing the font size to 0, i.e., the hidden parts are still in the buffer and treated as usual in all situations except for displaying.